tin-cat/emailqueue/README.md

     * Send emails using the provided emailqueue_inject PHP class found in scripts/emailqueue_inject.class.php.
 See an example on how to use this class in example.php
     * You can also inject messages to the queue by manually inserting them on the database via SQL (Insert in the "emails" table, read the field comments for detailed explanations)

+# Migrate from Version 3.2 to Version 3.3 #
+* Run `$ git pull` in your emailqueue directory to get the latest version.
+* Using your database manager, select your emailqueue database and run the install/migrate_from_v3.2_to_v3.2.sql SQL file.

-# Migrate to Version 3.2 #
+# Migrate from Version 3.1 to Version 3.2 #
 * Install this new 3.2 version following the regular Install process.
 * Set up the same database connection parameters as your existing Emailqueue database.
 Note that some minor things have changed in db.config.inc.php and application.config.inc.php, so you cannot use the old ones.
 * Using your database manager, select your emailqueue database and run the install/migrate_from_v3.1_to_v3.2.sql SQL file.
-* run `$ composer update` on the installation dir to get the latest phpmailer libraries.
+* Run `$ composer update` on the installation dir to get the latest phpmailer libraries.

 # Migrating from versions older than v3.1 #
-If you have a version of emailqueue older than v3.1 (released on december 26th, 2015), and want to upgrade to v.3.1 or above, execute the following SQL in your emailqueue database in order to migrate:
+If you have a version of emailqueue older than v3.1 (released on december 26th, 2015), and want to upgrade to v.3.1 or above, using your database manager, select your emailqueue database and run the install/migrate_from_versions_older_than_v3.1.sql SQL file.

-`ALTER TABLE emails ADD attachments TEXT NULL DEFAULT NULL;` `ALTER TABLE emails ADD is_embed_images TINYINT(1) NOT NULL DEFAULT 0;`

-No other changes are needed for the migration.

 # How to use #
 The file example.php is a thoroughly documented example on how to send an email using emailqueue using the provided emailqueue_inject PHP class, which is the recommended method.
 Here's what to do, anyway: